Tim Keefe

 Timothy John Keefe (January 1, 1857 – April 23, 1933), nicknamed "Smiling Tim" and "Sir Timothy", was an American Major League Baseball pitcher.
 He stood 5 ft 10 in tall and weighed 185 lb.
 He was one of the most dominating pitchers of the 19th century and posted impressive statistics in one category or another for almost every season he pitched.
 He was the second MLB pitcher to record 300 wins.
 He was elected to the Baseball Hall of Fame in 1964.

 Keefe's career spanned much of baseball's formative stages.
 His first season was the last in which pitchers threw from 45 feet, so for most of his career he pitched from 50 feet.
 His final season was the first season in which pitchers hurled from the modern distance of 60 feet, 6 inches.

 Early life

 Keefe was born on January 1, 1857, in Cambridge, Massachusetts.
-His father, Patrick, was an Irish immigrant.
-When Tim Keefe was a child, Patrick served in the Union Army during the American Civil War.
-Patrick was a prisoner of war for several years.
+His father, Patrick, was an Irish immigrant who served in the Union Army during the American Civil War and was a prisoner of war for several years.
 All four of Patrick's brothers were killed in the war; Tim had been named after two of them.
 Tim's brother became a major and fought in the Spanish–American War.

 After the war, Patrick had high expectations for his son, and the two frequently fought over Tim's pursuit of baseball.
 With the help of local former pitcher Tommy Bond, Keefe persisted and became known as a standout local pitcher by 1876.
 Keefe's early professional career included minor league stints in Lewiston, Clinton, New Bedford, Utica, and Albany.